+The Treaty of Versailles

+The League of Nations

+Germany 1919-1945

-The Treaty of Versailles The League of Nations Germany 1919-1945 Why had international peace collapsed by 1939?
+Why had international peace collapsed by 1939?

-The Origins of the Cold War How successful was the USA containment of communism The USSR, 1948-c.1989 Paper 2 -source based paper
+The origins of the Cold War How successful was the USA's containment of communism The USSR, 1948-c.1989 Paper 2 - source based paper

-Students taking the examination in 2024 will follow an in-depth, source-oriented Paper 2 course on the policy of Containment.
+Students taking the examination in 2025 will follow an in-depth, source-oriented Paper 2 course on the League of Nations.

-Besides a variety of basic textbooks, such as European and World History 1815 to 1919 (Hulton), An Illustrated History of Modern Europe (Longman), Modern World History (Walsh), this course is marked by the emphasis placed on primary documents taken from actual historical archives.
+Besides a variety of basic textbooks, such as Modern World History (Walsh), this course is marked by the emphasis placed on primary documents taken from actual historical archives.
 In addition to familiarising students with a wide range of primary textual sources, be they newspapers, diplomatic correspondence, personal diaries and high literature, they are also presented with a vast array of visual and sonic documents, be it lithographs, photographs, painted portraits, modern cartoons; classical opera or the popular songs of the day, as well as by the watching of archive newsreels, government propaganda, historical documentaries and historical 'Hollywood' films.
 All of these are compounded by visits, actual or virtual, to museums, galleries and specific historical sites.